systembolaget/Physical-computing-liquid-crystal-transistor-resistor-tutorial-10a-Thermochromic-display/README.md

-# Physical computing liquid crystal transistor resistor tutorial - Thermochromic-display
+# Physical computing liquid crystal transistor resistor tutorial - Thermochromic display

 A calm technology display.
 How to turn thermochromic film into a display with an N-channel MOSFET driven resistor-heater